syncfusion-content/maui-docs/MAUI/Calendar/date-navigations.md

 {% endtabs %}

 ## Navigation direction
-Views can be navigated by using the `Navigation direction` property either `Vertical` or `Horizontal` directions by setting the `NavigationDirection` property of `Calendar`.
+Views can be navigated by using the `Navigation direction` property, either `Vertical` or `Horizontal` direction by setting the `NavigationDirection` property of `Calendar`.
 The default [NavigationDirection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_NavigationDirection) is `Vertical`.

-The following code shows the Navigation direction in `Horizontal`,
+The following code shows the Navigation in the `Horizontal` direction.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}